(for veterinary information only)

 While clomipramine is only approved for use in humans and dogs, it is also widely used in cats.
 It helpful in treating:

-Clomipramine has what are called anticholinergic side effects.
+Clomipramine has potential to produce what are called anticholinergic side effects.
 This means that clomipramine inhibits the involuntary functions mediated by the neurotransmitter acetylcholine.
 These are not usually significant but the list of anticholinergic side effects to watch for includes:

 - Retention of urine/difficulty passing urine